nv-legate/legate.core/README.md

 the concept of an [Array](https://arrow.apache.org/docs/cpp/api/array.html) from Arrow.
-The `LegateArray` class supports many of the same methods as the Arrow Array interface (we'll continue to add methods to improve compatiblity).
+The `LegateArray` class supports many of the same methods as the Arrow Array interface (we'll continue to add methods to improve compatibility).
 The main difference is that instead of obtaining [Buffer](https://arrow.apache.org/docs/cpp/api/memory.html#_CPPv4N5arrow6Buffer) objects from arrays to describe allocations of data that back the array, the Legate Core API introduces a new primitive called a `LegateStore` which